TabbyML/tabby/README.md

 ### Binaries (Ubuntu)

-The minimum requirements for building CTranslate2 binaries are Intel MKL and `libboost-program-options-dev`.
+The minimum requirements for building CTranslate2 binaries are Intel MKL and the Boost `program_options` module.
+The instructions below assume an Ubuntu system.

 **Note:** This minimal installation only enables CPU execution.
 For GPU support, see how the [GPU Dockerfile](docker/Dockerfile.centos7-gpu) is defined.